-You do not need to prove that child sexual abuse is actually occurring to report it – a reasonable suspicion of abuse is all that is needed before reporting abuse.
+The important thing to remember – you do not need to prove child sexual abuse is actually occurring to report it.
+A reasonable suspicion is all that is needed to report child abuse.

 If you suspect that a child may be being sexually abused, you can make a report to the child protection authority in your state.